sjackman/uniqtag-paper/UniqTag.md

 identical between builds.
 Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.

-Sequences with the same amino acid sequence are assigned the same UniqTag *k*-mer and disambiguated using the numerical suffix.
+Sequences with the same peptide sequence are assigned the same UniqTag *k*-mer and disambiguated using the numerical suffix.
 Duplicate UniqTag *k*-mers due to hash collisions are rare, but can occur in sequences that have no unique *k*-mer, which is most likely with short sequences.
-NCBI GRCh37 build 75 has 23,393 annotated genes, which have 21,783 (93.1%) distinct amino acid sequences.
+NCBI GRCh37 build 75 has 23,393 annotated genes, which have 21,783 (93.1%) distinct peptide sequences.
 Of these 21,783 distinct sequences, there are 54 (0.25%) UniqTag collisions.